article banner

 The difference arises when we want to start testing time dependencies.
 For example, think of the following functions:

-suspend fun produceCurrentUserSeq(): User { val profile = repo.getProfile() val friends = repo.getFriends() return User(profile, friends) } suspend fun produceCurrentUserSym(): User = coroutineScope { val profile = async { repo.getProfile() } val friends = async { repo.getFriends() } User(profile.await(), friends.await()) }
+suspend fun produceCurrentUserSync(): User { val profile = repo.getProfile() val friends = repo.getFriends() return User(profile, friends) } suspend fun produceCurrentUserAsync(): User = coroutineScope { val profile = async { repo.getProfile() } val friends = async { repo.getFriends() } User(profile.await(), friends.await()) }

-Both functions produce the same result; the difference is that the first one does it sequentially, while the second one does it simultaneously.
-The difference is that if fetching the profile and the friends takes 1 second each, then the first function would require around 2 seconds, whereas the first would require only 1.
-How would you test this?
+Both functions produce the same result; the difference is that the first one is fetching the profile and the friends synchronously, while the second one does it asynchronously.
+Effectively, the difference is that if fetching the profile takes X milliseconds, and fetching the friends takes Y milliseconds, then the first function would require X + Y milliseconds, whereas the second one would require max(X, Y) milliseconds.

 Notice that the difference arises only when execution of getProfile and getFriends truly takes some time.
 If they are immediate, both ways of producing the user are indistinguishable.
-So, we might help ourselves by delaying fake functions using delay to simulate a delayed data loading scenario:
+So, to test the real difference between them, we might help ourselves by delaying fake functions using delay, to simulate a delayed data loading scenario:

 class FakeDelayedUserDataRepository : UserDataRepository { override suspend fun getProfile(): Profile { delay(1000) return Profile("Example description") } override suspend fun getFriends(): List<Friend> { delay(1000) return listOf(Friend("some-friend-id-1")) } }

-Now, the difference will be visible in unit tests: the produceCurrentUserSeq call will take around 1 second, and the produceCurrentUserSym call will take around 2 seconds.
+Now, the difference will be visible in unit tests: the produceCurrentUserSync call will take around 2 seconds, and the produceCurrentUserAsync call will take around 1 second.
 The problem is that we do not want a single unit test to take so much time.
 We typically have thousands of unit tests in our projects, and we want all of them to execute as quickly as possible.
 How to have your cake and eat it too?
 For that, we need to operate in simulated time.
 Here comes the kotlinx-coroutines-test library to the rescue with its StandardTestDispatcher.

 This chapter presents the kotlinx-coroutines-test functions and classes introduced in version 1.6.
 If you use an older version of this library, in most cases it should be enough to use runBlockingTest instead of runTest, TestCoroutineDispatcher instead of StandardTestDispatcher, and TestCoroutineScope instead of TestScope.
 Also, advanceTimeBy in older versions is like advanceTimeBy and runCurrent in versions newer than 1.6.
 The detailed differences are described in the migration guide at https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-test/MIGRATION.md.